jiandamonique/liminal/README.md

 Liminal is a private daily journaling game that asks you one question: *what was one good thing today?*

-Once a day, a prompt appears — pulled from a rotating pack of fifteen — and you write into it.
-That's the whole game.
-You can save your entry to come back to, export it as a plain text file to keep forever, or let it go entirely.
-Nothing leaves your device.
-No account required.

-The name fits.
-It lives at the threshold: between a to-do app and a diary, between holding on and letting go, between the day you had and the one you're stepping into.
+Once a day it gives you one prompt — "one good thing" — pulled from rotating packs (celebration, tender, default), and you write into it.
+You can save your entry to come back to, export it as a plain text file to keep forever, or let it go entirely Account/signin is not required.
+Dark minimal terminal aesthetic with an optional personal background image.
+The name is eponymous: it lives at the threshold between a to-do app and a diary, between holding on and letting go...between the day you had and the one you're stepping into.

 ---